Paula-ta/DeepLearningModels_ArcGIS/README.md

 ## Overview

 This repository contains datasets, tutorials, and scripts for training deep learning models in ArcGIS and YOLOv8.
+Additionally, it includes Exceln and Json files with epoch data from trained models, providing detailed information about the training process and performance metrics.

 ## Repository Contents